Birmingham Municipal Bank: Steady Growth

 Geographical growth after the War was modest.
 There were 72 branches in 1970 compared with 68 in 1950.
-What did help was a relocation in some of the restrictions imposed on the Bank: the limit on deposit size was raised to £2,000 in 1946 and to £3,000 in 1952.
+What did help was a relaxation in some of the restrictions imposed on the Bank: the limit on deposit size was raised to £2,000 in 1946 and to £3,000 in 1952.
 New types of accounts were introduced in 1957 to attract depositors and respond to the challenge from the building societies.
 A wider range of functions was introduced from the 1960s, for instance the provision of foreign exchange in 1965.
 In 1967, the Bank took its first step away from its roots as a savings and housing bank with the introduction of a Cheque Account facility.

-The 1970s saw increasing co-operation with the traditional Trustee Savings Banks which was eventually to end the Birmingham Mutual Bank’s existence as an independent entity.
+The 1970s saw increasing co-operation with the traditional Trustee Savings Banks which was eventually to end the Birmingham Municipal Bank's existence as an independent entity.
 The association was first driven by the introduction of computerisation.
 In 1972, the Bank joined the West Midlands and South Wales Computer Consortium of the Trustee Savings Banks.
 Six TSBs were already members of this consortium, and the addition of the Birmingham increased the number of branches to be linked to a new computer centre from 107 to 178.
 However, an even closer relationship was precipitated by the Page Committee to Review National Savings.

 Conversion to TSB

 The Page Review was published in June 1973, and amongst its recommendations were greater powers for the TSBs and amalgamations of the smaller units.
 With specific reference to the BMB, the Review stated that the bank was closely comparable with a trustee savings bank and that the Bank should align any new arrangements proposed for trustee savings banks to its own operations.
 For the next three years, the BMB negotiated with the Treasury regarding the transfer of its status to that of a Trustee Savings Bank.
 Had the Council not taken this route, the Bank might not have been able to enjoy the extended powers being offered to the TSBs and would therefore have been less competitive.
 An assurance of particular value was that the Trustees could still be appointed by the City Council while the Bank remained independent.
-The Birmingham Municipal Bank closed its doors on 31st March, 1976 and on the following day the Birmingham Municipal Trustee Savings Bank opened.
+The Birmingham Municipal Bank closed its doors on 31 March 1976 and on the following day the Birmingham Municipal Trustee Savings Bank opened.
 Three years later, the Birmingham amalgamated with the TSB of the Midlands to become part of the TSB of Birmingham and the Midlands.

+Bank Headquarters after the closure

+In 2021, the University of Birmingham opened a central-city meeting and conference site called The Exchange in the former bank headquarters in Centenary Square.